 - Some 10–20% experience hypomania after delivery.

 This supports the idea that hormonal factors may play a role.
-However, the authors noted that females are also more likely than males to experience sleep problems in the early days as a parent, which can also be a trigger.
+However, researchers note that females are also more likely than males to experience sleep problems in the early days as a parent, which can also be a trigger.

-Anyone with bipolar disorder who is pregnant or planning to become pregnant should discuss the possible effects and any necessary changes to treatment with their healthcare team.
+Anyone with bipolar disorder who is pregnant or planning to become pregnant can discuss the possible effects and any necessary changes to treatment with their healthcare team to help maintain their mental health after childbirth.

 Menstruation

 Research suggests that symptoms of bipolar disorder may worsen at the premenstrual stage of the menstrual cycle.
-One study found that
+A 2015 review notes that

 The hormones present around menstruation may slightly alter the effect of lithium (Eskalith, Lithobid), a treatment for bipolar disorder.
 This may reduce the effectiveness of the medication.